 However, not all credit cards with no foreign transaction fee are equal when it comes to worldwide acceptance.
 The card’s network dictates where you can use it outside the U.S. Cards on the Mastercard networks are accepted by merchants in more than 210 countries and territories, while Visa credit cards are accepted in more than 200.
 Discover cards work in about 185 countries and territories, and merchants in 160+ countries and territories take American Express cards.

-The best way to avoid foreign transaction fees is to get a credit card that doesn’t charge them.
-About 25% of the available credit card offers on the market don’t charge foreign transaction fees, and those cards are available to people of all credit levels, so there’s really no reason to pay the extra charge when you travel abroad.… read full answer
+The best way to avoid foreign transaction fees is to use a debit or credit card that waives such fees while traveling abroad.
+About 25% of the available credit card offers on the market don’t charge foreign transaction fees.
+Plus, those cards are available to people of all credit levels, so there’s really no reason to pay the extra charge when you travel abroad.… read full answer

 1. Get a credit card with no foreign transaction fee.